madchipmunksoftware/the-daily-btc/README.md

 By going to the webpage above, a user can get a quick update on recent price actions and major news for Bitcoin.

-# Suggestions
-Here are some rooms for future improvement:
+Here are some areas for improvement:
 <ol>
     <li>API Rates: The website is updated once per hour because of the APIs' free plans limitations.
 For more granularity and frequent updates, APIs' paid plans are required.</li>
     <li>Machine Learning:</li>